Groningen, Suriname

 Groningen is the capital town of the Saramacca District, Suriname.

 Groningen only began to grow after 1960.
 Around that time the East-West Link, a road linking Albina via Paramaribo to Nieuw Nickerie was built.
 This let Groningen become accessible by road.

 The town features: an office of the district commissioner; a post office; an office for the police commander, an office of the State health foundation(SZF) and the J. Eliazer football stadium, named after the founder of the Football Federation of Saramacca and president.
 There is also a Moravian Church and a Roman Catholic church.

 In 1910, a nursing home for yaws sufferers was established.
 It was closed after it was discovered that the disease could be cured within days by applying Salvarsan.

 History

-A pentagonal fort was built on this site in 1790, which was named by Governor Jan Wichers, after his birthplace in Groningen, Groningen.
+A pentagonal fort was built on this site in 1790, which was named by Governor Jan Wichers, after his birthplace in Groningen, in what was at the time the Dutch Republic.
 Across the river was a leper colony by the name of Voorzorg, meaning 'precaution'.
 Fort Groningen was part of a cordon of forts.
 However the fort itself had only a few plantations and therefore was not very developed.
 There were plans to expand the fort and build a town that would be called Columbia, however not much more than the fort itself, a few blocks, a cemetery and an 1830s Moravian Church was ever built.
 During his time as a soldier in Suriname (1836–1842), August Kappler described the area, and notes about Groningen that "on this place (...) a city would be built.
 Several streets have been laid out (...); however for the main issue, houses, one searches in vain."
 The fort was rediscovered in 2011.